-The ADP1046 is a flexible, digital secondary side controller designed for ac-to-dc and isolated dc-to-dc secondary side applications.
-The ADP1046 is pin-compatible with the ADP1043A and offers several enhancements and new features, including voltage feedforward, improved loop response, and programmable dead time control to maximize efficiency.
+The ADP1046A is a flexible, digital secondary side controller designed for ac-to-dc and isolated dc-to-dc secondary side applications.
+The ADP1046A is pin-compatible with the ADP1043A and offers several enhancements and new features, including voltage feedforward and improved loop response to maximize efficiency.

-The ADP1046 is optimized for minimal component count, maximum flexibility, and minimum design time.
+The ADP1046A is optimized for minimal component count, maximum flexibility, and minimum design time.
 Features include local and remote voltage sense, primary and secondary side current sense, digital pulse-width modulation (PWM) generation, current sharing, and redundant OrFET control.
 The control loop digital filter and compensation terms are integrated and can be programmed over the I2C interface.
 Programmable protection features include overcurrent protection (OCP), overvoltage protection (OVP), undervoltage lockout (UVLO), and overtemperature protection (OTP).